Former Buffalo officer who stopped fellow cop's chokehold on suspect will get pension after winning lawsuit

 But Mack maintains that Horne saved his life.

 Mack sued five officers involved in his arrest in 2012.
-A jury found no wrongdoing in a ruling of 5-1.
+A jury found no wrongdoing in a ruling of 5 to 1.
 The juror who sided with Mack was the only Black person on the jury, reports the Buffalo News.

 In 2018, Kwiatkowski was sentenced to four months in federal prison for a 2009 incident in which he used "unlawful and unreasonable force" against four black teenagers, including slamming their heads into a car.
 Ward said knowledge was not made available during "the original determinations in this case by both the hearing officer and this court."